Columbia University in the City of New York

 Postdocs find support and advice from a dedicated team of pre-award and research development specialists, who work one-on-one with postdocs to identify funding opportunities and to help them to develop and submit fellowship and career development applications.
 Support includes many resources such as detailed checklists, a library of funded proposals, strategic advice, and editing.
 The funding map below shows the most common opportunities for postdocs in neuroscience and related fields.

-Zuckerman Institute Trainee Advisory Committee.
-The Zuckerman Institute Trainee Advisory Committee (ZTAC) promotes the scientific training, professional development, and general welfare of all students and postdocs at ZI, advising the Institute leadership about the students and postdoc population’s needs and concerns.
+Zuckerman Trainee Advisory Committee: The Zuckerman Institute Trainee Advisory Committee (ZTAC) promotes the scientific training, professional development, and general welfare of all students and postdocs at ZI, advising the Institute leadership about the students and postdoc population’s needs and concerns.
+More details for the ZI community can be found here

 Public Engagement